 "It is very important that we see a high level (or an improving degree) of rigor and success throughout your high school years."

-“We hope to see that a student is challenging herself or himself with a rigorous course load.”
+"We hope to see that a student is avidly pursuing intellectual growth with a rigorous course load."

 Based on these statements, you can expect a comprehensive review of your application by admissions officers at Ivy League schools, with an eye toward overall course rigor combined with impressive grades.